Nana2929/ORA-modrl/report.md

     $$\Sigma_{i \in I} {X_{ijcs} \leq M(\alpha_j + \beta_j)} \\ \forall j \in J, \forall c \in C, \forall s \in S$$

-    (5) **Capacity Limit Constraint**: the amount of commodities sent from upplier $i$ to RDC $j$ should not exceed the capacity of the RDC.
+    (5) **RDC Capacity Constraint**: the amount of commodities sent from supplier $i$ to RDC $j$ should not exceed the capacity of the RDC.
 Similarly, the amount of commodities sent from supplier $i$ to CS $j$ should not exceed the capacity of the CS.
     <!-- (30) -->

     $$